 The exact cause is unknown.
 Long-term sunlight exposure and eye irritation may be factors.
 Welding is a major job-related risk.

-A pingueculum is a small, yellowish bump on the conjunctiva near the cornea.
-It can appear on either side of the cornea, but occurs more often on the nose (nasal) side.
+A pingueculum looks like a small, yellowish bump on the conjunctiva near the cornea.
+It can appear on either side of the cornea.
+However, it more often occurs on the nose (nasal) side.
 The growth may increase in size over many years.